WBS-TW/CPxplorer/R/instructions_CPquant.md

 `Mass Error PPM`
 `Isotope Label Type`
 `Chromatogram Precursor M/Z`
-`Analyte Concentration`: this column could be in concentration or weight/amount unit depending on the user input.
+`Analyte Concentration`: For standards only.
+This is the standard concentrations/amounts.
+This column could be in concentration or weight/amount unit depending on the user input.
 It will affect the final quantification unit.
-`Batch Name`
+`Batch Name`: For standards only.
+This will determine which standards that belongs to a concentration series as well as which carbon chain groups to quantify with the standard.
+The naming of the Batch Name should be: CarbonGroup_StandardName.
+An underscore is separator for the carbon chain group and standard name.
+Examples:
+C10-C13_StandardA.
+This standard will then be used to quantify carbon chains C10, C12, C13.
+This belongs to the StandardA which can be in different concentrations for the calibration series.
+C14_StandardB.
+This standard will only quantify C14 carbon chains.

 ## Quantification Inputs tab